ballerupgis/SeMaWi/README.md

 # Installing SeMaWi

-This guide assumes you have intermediate understanding of docker concepts and basic usage.
+This guide assumes you have intermediate understanding of the docker/docker-compose concepts and basic usage.

 ## Building the SeMaWi image